SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/web-content-tracking-article.md

 ## Overview

-Apps may display or embed web content in various ways, whether it’s part of the SRG SSR offering or external (e.g. an arbitrary YouTube page):
+Apps may display or embed web content in various ways, whether it’s part of the SRG SSR offering or external (e.g., an arbitrary YouTube page):

 - **SRG SSR websites:** These must implement page view tracking in JavaScript to collect usage data when accessed via browsers like Safari, Chrome, or Edge.
 - **External websites:** While not tracked by SRG SSR, these often provide indirect access to SRG SSR content through hyperlinks.